-The Internet Freedom Fellows program brings human rights activists from across the globe to Geneva, Washington, and Silicon Valley to meet with fellow activists, U.S. and international government leaders, and members of civil society and the private sector engaged in technology and human rights.
+The Internet Freedom Fellows program brings human rights activists from across the globe to Geneva and Washington, D.C. to meet with fellow activists, U.S. and international government leaders, and members of civil society and the private sector engaged in technology and human rights.
 A key goal of the program is to share experiences and lessons learned on the importance of a free Internet to the promotion of freedom of expression and freedom of assembly as fundamental human rights.

 Communication shapes the way societies are built and every person should have the right to express his/her ideas, feelings and emotions as well as hopes for the future.
 The protection of an individual’s right to freedom of expression and assembly is an integral part of a free and democratic society where these rights are essential human rights.
 In the beginning of 21st century a new challenge facing all societies is Internet Freedom.
 Ensuring that individuals have the same rights of freedom of expression and assembly on the Internet as they are entitled to elsewhere is one of the human rights challenges of the present moment.